-Maple syrup producers are subject to the whips of the Federation of Quebec Maple Syrup Producers, a non-governmental organization that sets production quotas and prices for the world Maple Syrup market in the Canadian province of Quebec.
+Maple syrup producers are subject to the whips of the Federation of Quebec Maple Syrup Producers.
+This non-governmental organization sets production quotas and prices for the world Maple Syrup market in the Canadian province of Quebec.
 Commercial producers of maple syrup in Quebec sell their products to the Federation, promising to defend their interests and maintain business in the lucrative market for their product.
 However, manufacturers and buyers of maple syrup complain about the associations “strict rules and what they call bullying tactics.

 He said that the federations’ quotas limit producers’ ability to expand and hurt Quebec’s standing in the world maple wood market.
 In 2019, Quebec accounted for 9.7% of Canada’s maple exports.
 Syrup production has generally increased over the last five years, particularly among large producers.

 As the world’s largest producer, Canada is also the largest exporter of maple products.
 The largest share of exported maple products (62%) goes to the United States, 10% to Germany, 5% to Great Britain, 5% to Japan, 5% to Australia and 4% to France.
 In 2016, there were 13,000 Maple Sirop producers in Quebec, home to 13,500 Maple Sirop companies that created the equivalent of 10,000 full-time jobs and produced 95 percent of all Canadian maple product exports.

 To determine how much maple syrup Canada consumes, this study looked at Canada’s total maple syrup production to support Canadians who consume maple syrup daily throughout the year.
 Canada produces 71% of the world’s pure maple syrup, 91% of which comes from Quebec.
 Prices have remained relatively stable, but the increase in the total value of the maple product in 2019 is due to higher production.